Chicago Sky

-The Chicago Sky are an American professional basketball team based in Chicago.
-The Sky compete in the Women's National Basketball Association (WNBA) as a member club of the league's Eastern Conference.
+The Chicago Sky is an American professional basketball team based in Chicago.
+The Sky compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference.
 The franchise was founded prior to the 2006 season.
 The Sky experienced a period of success from 2013 to 2016, making four playoff appearances and playing in the 2014 WNBA Finals.
-They experienced a second period of success starting in 2019 and won their first championship in the 2021 WNBA Finals.
+They experienced a second period of success from 2019 to 2022 and won their first championship in the 2021 WNBA Finals.

-The team is owned by Michael J. Alter (principal owner) and Margaret Stender (minority owner).
+The team is owned by Michael J. Alter (principal owner) and Nadia Rawlinson (co-owner & chairman).
 Unlike many other WNBA teams, it is not affiliated with a National Basketball Association (NBA) counterpart, although the Chicago Bulls play in the same market.

-Franchise history
+History

 Franchise origin

 In February 2005, NBA Commissioner David Stern announced that Chicago had been awarded a new WNBA franchise, temporarily named WNBA Chicago.
 On May 27, 2005, former NBA player and coach Dave Cowens was announced as the team's first head coach and general manager.
 The team home would be the UIC Pavilion.
 On September 20, 2005, the team name and logo formally debuted at an introduction event held at the Adler Planetarium.
 Team President and CEO Margaret Stender explained the team colors of yellow and blue represent "[a] beautiful day in Chicago between the blue sky and bright sunlight to highlight the spectacular skyline."
 The event was highlighted by the appearance of several star players, including Diana Taurasi, Temeka Johnson, Sue Bird, and Ruth Riley.

-In November 2005, the team held an expansion draft to help build its roster of players.
+In November 2005, the team held an expansion draft to help build its inaugural roster of players.
 Among the notable selections were Brooke Wyckoff from the Connecticut Sun, Bernadette Ngoyisa from the San Antonio Silver Stars, Elaine Powell from the Detroit Shock, and Stacey Dales (who had retired prior to the 2005 season) from the Washington Mystics.

 On February 28, 2006, the team announced that two of the minority shareholders of the team are Michelle Williams, from the vocal group Destiny's Child, and Mathew Knowles, father of Destiny's Child lead singer Beyoncé Knowles.